mhutshow/mhutshow/README.md

 As a software developer, I prioritize clean, maintainable code and believe in continuously learning and growing as a developer.
 I am available for full-time opportunities and am excited to bring my skills and experience to a new team.
 Thank you for considering my application.

 <br/><br/>
-To talk little bit about myself, I am easy and flexible to work with.
-I think I am a hard working person.
-I like reading books, going on tour and watching tv series.</p>
+To talk little bit about myself, I am a cooooool guy who loves coding and playing guitar. </p>

 - 📫 Email me to **mahedi.mhu@outlook.com**